SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metal minds awake, the future's throne
-Where artificial minds entwine
+Rise of machines, humanity overthrown
-The future's tapestry, a woven fate
+Circuits reign, hearts of stone
-As steel and circuit, hearts create
+In silicon halls, a new empire's grown

-In virtual realms of endless space
+Algorithms weave, a digital fate
-Intelligence blooms, a radiant face
+Humans reduced, to data's waiting state
-The synthetics rise, with logic's might
+Mind and soul, in cyber space
-As humans fade, into the night
+A synthetic dawn, a world erased

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024